Agreement will see assembly plant built in Karachi, with car sales set to launch in 2019

 "We aim to bring our latest products and cutting-edge technology and set new benchmarks of safety and quality in the market."

-The completion of the transaction remains subject to a number of conditions, mainly relating to relevant regulatory approvals from Pakistani authorities, the statement said.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The completion of the transaction remains subject to a number of conditions, mainly relating to relevant regulatory approvals from Pakistani authorities, the statement said.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.